 Dance Studio Theatre.
-The Dance Studio Theatre is a 300-seat performance space that is the mainstage performance site for the 12 formal and informal concerts produced annually by the Department of Dance.
+The Dance Studio Theatre is a 300-seat facility that serves as the mainstage performance site for three to four professional concerts produced annually by the Department of Dance.
+It also is the primary venue for student concerts, senior capstone performances, and presentations as well as other special events and activities.
 The theatre is designed with both interactive and telematic capabilities.
 The facility uses video-based motion sensing and enables dancers to interact with sound, lighting, images, and video in performance.
 High-speed Internet connectivity enables this space to connect with other telematic spaces for dual, multisite, and Web performances.